Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/time_AlembicShot.md

-# Play back using an Alembic Shot clip
+# Playback with an Alembic Shot clip

 You can play back Alembic as an **Alembic Shot** on an **Alembic Track**.